keewis/blackdoc/doc/index.rst

 ==============================================

-**blackdoc** extracts code from documentation, applies **black** to it and writes it back to the file.
+**blackdoc** extracts code from documentation, applies **black** to it and, in reformatting mode, writes the formatted code back to the file.

 The currently supported formats are: